 The fitness category is an attribute category that is in quadrant 4 (IPA method) and the "must be" category (Kano method).
-Attributes in this category are considered the beginning of becoming a gem or giving satisfaction.
+Attributes in this category are considered the beginning of becoming a gern or giving satisfaction.
 In this category, there is only one thing, which is that the conventional fiber machine has a long service life (X6).

 The major weapon category is an attribute category that is in quadrant 2 (IPA method) and the "one-dimensional" category (Kano method).
 Aspects in this area must be looked for to compete with opponents and maintain a strong performance.
-This category has five attributes: tool price based on the machine's capabilities (X2), strong material for conventional fiber machines (X8), easy maintenance for conventional fiber machines (X9), and easy to move conventional fiber machine (X16).
+This category has five attributes: tool price based on the machine's capabilities (X2), strong material for conventional fiber machines (X8), easy maintenance for conventional fiber machines (X9), easy handling of leftover rods (X14), and easy to move conventional fiber machine position (X16).